rust-nostr/nostr/crates/nostr-sdk/README.md

 }
 ```

-More examples can be found in the [examples/](https://github.com/rust-nostr/nostr/tree/master/crates/nostr-sdk/examples) directory.
+More examples can be found in the [examples directory](./examples).

 ## WASM